bright/new-www/content/blog/add-the-rds-database-to-a-spring-boot-app-with-aws cdk.md

 ## Summary

-By following the instructions in this article, you'll be able to easily set up and integrate an RDS database with a Spring Boot app on AWS.
+By following the instructions in this article, **you'll be able to easily set up and integrate an RDS database with a Spring Boot app on AWS**.

 ***All of the code (with working CI/CD for 2 environments) you can find here:*** https://gitlab.com/adam.waniak11/ci-cd-demo-app